-In the locality area, the group name will be demo nstrati ing Amat teur Ra idio at location on date .
-They invite the public to come and see ham radio' s new capabil ities and learn ho w to get their own F CC radio license before t he next di isaste r str ikes.
+In the locality area, the group name will be demo nstrat ting Amat teur Ra idio a location on date .
+They invite the public to come and see ham radio' s nev capabil ities and learn ho w to get their own F CC radio license before t he next di isaste er str ikes.